 In addition to the Company, these consolidated financial statements include all wholly-owned subsidiaries.
-The Company's significant subsidiary, East West Petroleum (NZ) Limited ("EWNZ"), is engaged in the exploring and producing oil and gas operations.
+The Company's significant operating subsidiary, East West Petroleum (NZ) Limited ("EWNZ"), is engaged in the exploring and producing oil and gas operations in New Zealand.
+EWNZ is a 100% wholly-owned subsidiary, incorporated in New Zealand.
 On July 10, 2018 the Company incorporated East West Oil & Gas Limited ("EW Oil & Gas") under the provisions of the Company Act (British Columbia).
 Subsidiaries are all corporations over which the Company is able, directly or indirectly, to control financial and operating policies, which is the authority usually connected with holding majority voting rights.
-Subsidiaries are fully consolidated from the date on which control is acquired by the Company.
-Inter-company transactions and balances are eliminated upon consolidation.
+Subsidiaries are eliminated upon consolidation.
 They are de-consolidated from the date that control by the Company ceases.